dart-lang/language/working/1847 - FinalizationRegistry/proposal.md

 ///
 /// A _weak_ reference to the [target] object which may be cleared
 /// (set to reference `null` instead) at any time
-/// where there is no other ways for the program to access the target object.
+/// when there is no other ways for the program to access the target object.
 ///
 /// _The referenced object may be garbage collected when the only reachable
 /// references to it are weak._
 ///
 /// Not all objects are supported as targets for weak references.
-[WeakRef]
-/// constructor and [WeakRef.target] will reject any object that is not
+/// The [WeakRef] constructor will reject any object that is not
 /// supported as an [Expando] key. abstract class WeakRef<T extends Object> {
-  /// Create a [WeakRef] pointing to the given [target], which must be
+  /// Create a [WeakRef] pointing to the given [target].
+  ///
-  /// an object supported as an [Expando] key. external factory WeakRef(T? target);
+  /// The [target] must be an object supported as an [Expando] key. external factory WeakRef(T target);

-  /// The current object weakly referenced by [this].
-Is either [null] or
+  /// The current object weakly referenced by [this], if any.
-  /// an object supported as an [Expando] key. abstract T? target;
+  ///
+  /// The value os either the object supplied in the constructor,
+  /// or `null` if the weak reference has been cleared.
+  T? get target;
 }

 typedef WeakMap = Expando;